valueflows/valueflows/docs/introduction/planning.md

-# Planning
+# Dependent Demand Logic

+[Needs to be cleaned up for naming]

-I wrote a much longer version of this called [Dependent Demand](http://hillside.net/plop/plop97/Proceedings/haugen.pdf) for a PLoP conference in 1997.
-This is the shorter version, but maybe still difficult to read because I am trying to qualify all the vf:Names.
+I (Bob Haugen) wrote a much longer version of this called [Dependent Demand](http://hillside.net/plop/plop97/Proceedings/haugen.pdf) for a PLoP conference in 1997.

 Basically, you traverse a graph of vf:ProcessTypes backwards from the last vf:OutputType, connecting vf:InputTypes with vf:OutputTypes that have matching vf:ResourceTypes.
 See [Graph search algorithms](http://jasonpark.me/AlgorithmVisualizer/).